7449/BannerLayout/README.md

 >gradle

-    compile 'com.ydevelop:bannerlayout:1.0.1'
+    compile 'com.ydevelop:bannerlayout:1.0.2'

 >Update log

-	1.0.1 ： Modify the code logic
+	1.0.2 ： Fix the animation Click the bug
-	1.0.0 ： Bannerlayout refactoring, using the more simple than the 0.0.X version 0.0.8: add vertical scrolling animation, code logic optimization ...
+	...

 >If the network is loading pictures remember to add